-EDX analysis was conducted on the other phases that can be seen in Figure 5.
+EDX analysis was conducted on the other phases that can be seen in Fig. 5.
 The finer type of the particles with brighter contrast were found typically to be rich in Ta, Hf, C and sometimes O suggesting they are (Hf, Ta)C carbides or oxy-carbides.
-Sometimes O was detected in such particles, which could be due to Hf + Ta 'gettering' oxygen from the matrix.
-The larger type of phase, identified as $HfO_2$ by EDX analysis was also observed in all microstructures, although it appeared more common with the coarse powder, where some very large, irregular HfO2 phases were found.
-Table 4 gives typical EDX results for these types of carbides and Hf-containing inclusions.
-The HfO2 particles/clusters varied significantly in size and morphology as shown in Figure 5.
-Such inclusions can originate from the atomisation process, as mentioned in section 1, although the coarse powder particles are thought to be worse since they may gather coarser inclusions.
-However, the wide range powder also contained coarse particles, but such large inclusions were not found with that powder, which highlights one of the issues of GA powder production in that there can be significant variation from one atomiser to another.
+Sometimes O was detected in such particles, which could be due to Hf+Ta 'gettering' oxygen from the matrix.
+The larger type of phase, identified as HfO2 by EDX analysis was also observed in all microstructures, although it appeared more common with the coarse powder, where some very large, irregular HfO2 phases were found.
+Table 4 gives typical EDX results for these types of carbides

-Figure 4: SEI-SEM micrographs showing the phases present in the as-HIPped CM247LC: (a) Necklace structure of coarse $\gamma'$ at grain boundaries (outlined in white for the large grain at the top right of the image) with fine $\gamma'$ in the grain interior, (b) high magnification image of the fine (1 μm) $\gamma'$ with irregular cuboidal morphology, and (c) ultra-fine tertiary $\gamma'$ .
+Fig. 4.
+SEI-SEM micrographs showing the phases present in the as-HIPped CM247LC: (a) Necklace structure of coarse $\gamma'$ at grain boundaries (outlined in white for the large grain at the top right of the image) with fine $\gamma'$ in the grain interior, (b) high magnification image of the fine (1 $\mu$ m) $\gamma'$ with irregular cuboidal morphology, and (c) ultra-fine tertiary $\gamma'$ .